Aimee van Rooyen

 Aimee Van Rooyen (born 20 December 1995) is a South African individual rhythmic gymnast.
 She represents her nation at international competitions.
 She competed at world championships, including at the 2011 World Rhythmic Gymnastics Championships.
 She was selected for the 2014 Commonwealth Games and 2010 Summer Youth Olympics.

 His sister Julene also is an international rhythmic gymnast.

+After her retirement from the sport she became a judge.